svarupa-org/vedic-chanting/README.md

-It sounds like you’re looking for a job listing or outreach message for finding pandits skilled in the Vikṛti category chanting styles.
-Here's a polished draft based on your request:

----

 **Help Wanted: Expert Vedic Chanting Practitioners**

 We are seeking skilled and experienced Vedic pandits to assist in the preservation and transmission of the Vedas through traditional chanting techniques.
 Specifically, we require recordings of the **Vikṛti category chanting styles** to support a cultural preservation initiative.
 The styles include: